Cândido Rondon: Positivism/Comtism

-The Indian Protection Service (SPI)
+Indian Protection Service (SPI)

-Rondon was invited to be the founding leader of the Serviço de Proteção ao Índio (SPI), the Indian Protection Service, by the Brazilian Minister of Agriculture Rodolfo Miranda in 1910.
+Rondon was invited to be the founding leader of the Indian Protection Service by the Brazilian Minister of Agriculture Rodolfo Miranda in 1910.
 On accepting the position, Rondon explained to Miranda the importance of Positivism in his policies with the organization.
-He believed that, rather than allow Christian missionaries to forcibly assimilate the indigenous peoples, the best method would be to gradually and nonviolently lead them by example into the more civilized world.
-Rondon and other Positivists argued for the protection of indigenous peoples and the defense of their lands, saying that rather than being racially inferior, they were simply at an earlier stage of Positivist evolution.
+He believed that, rather than allow Christian missionaries to forcibly assimilate the Indigenous peoples, the best method would be to gradually and nonviolently lead them by example into the more civilized world.
+Rondon and other positivists argued for the protection of Indigenous peoples and the defense of their lands, saying that rather than being racially inferior, they were simply at an earlier stage of positivist evolution.

-Rondon led the organization until the Brazilian Revolution of 1930, leaving many of his initial plans to be only in theory.
-The goal of SPI was to protect the well-being of natives, and Rondon created its motto: “die if need be, never kill.”
-Reports published as late as 1960 declared that the SPI had “entirely reached its objectives without betraying” this slogan, even claiming that despite “dozens” of SPI team members being murdered by poisoned arrows, they did not kill a single indigenous person.
-Instead, they supposedly operated using pacification techniques that Rondon developed while the head of the Mato Grosso-Amazon Strategic Communications and Telegraph Commission, utilizing a “flirting” technique to allow native tribes to choose to engage with them before officially taking over.
+Rondon led the organization until the Revolution of 1930, leaving many of his initial plans to be only in theory.
+The goal of SPI was to protect the well-being of natives, and Rondon created its motto: "die if need be, never kill".
+Reports published as late as 1960 declared that the SPI had "entirely reached its objectives without betraying" this slogan, even claiming that despite "dozens" of SPI team members being murdered by poisoned arrows, they did not kill a single Indigenous person.
+Instead, they supposedly operated using pacification techniques that Rondon developed while the head of the Mato Grosso-Amazon Strategic Communications and Telegraph Commission, utilizing a "flirting" technique to allow native tribes to choose to engage with them before officially taking over.

-However, beginning shortly before Rondon's death in 1958, severe corruption and abuses of indigenous peoples were revealed to have been committed by those working with SPI.
+However, beginning shortly before Rondon's death in 1958, severe corruption and abuses of Indigenous peoples were revealed to have been committed by those working with SPI.
 The organization was disbanded in disgrace in 1967, and a similar organization, Fundação Nacional do Índio (FUNAI), replaced it later that year.

 Homages

-Marshal Cândido Rondon is considered one of the foremost Brazilian heroes and patriots and has thus been honoured by population and government in many ways.
-He is the "Father of Brazilian Telecommunications" and 5 May is the National Day of Telecommunications, established in his honour.
+Marshal Cândido Rondon is considered one of the foremost Brazilian heroes and patriots and has thus been honored by the population and government in many ways.
+He is the "Father of Brazilian Telecommunications" and 5 May is the National Day of Telecommunications, established in his honor.
+In addition, thousands of streets, schools, and other urban features and organizations have received Rondon's name.

-Had the glory of having his name written in letters of gold in massive Book of the Geographical Society of New York.